Theroigne de Mericourt: Early life (1767–1789)

 One night when Madame Colbert was out, the Englishman entered the home begging for Anne-Josèphe to elope with him.
 According to her account after she declined, she was abducted and taken by force.
 When he became of age and inherited his fortune, the unmarried couple went to Paris to live their lives.
 She quickly caught onto his lavish ways and tried to work with him, but in 1787 he returned to England leaving her in Paris with 200,000 livres.

 At some point between 1784 and 1787 she crafted a relationship with 60-year-old Marquis de Persan, a councillor of the Parliament of Paris.
 Much about their relationship remains a mystery, but what is known is that they communicated through letters, and that he treated her very generously.
-Anne-Joseph operated under the alias Mademoiselle Campinado whenever she worked as a courtesan.
+Anne-Josèphe operated under the alias Mademoiselle Campinado whenever she worked as a courtesan.

 After meeting renowned Italian tenor Giacomo David she was inspired to break away from Marquis de Persan and pursue her singing career.
 She found a noteworthy castrato teacher named Giusto Fernando Tenducci and because she could not afford the full cost of the lessons with the help of Tenducci's attorney they drafted an agreement.
 She had no idea of Tenducci's plan to scam her out of money so he could pay his debts.

 While traveling toward her father, she got news that her father had died and so she was forced to change her plans.
 Tenducci was not able to execute his plan because she no longer had a reason to visit and drop off a large sum of money.
 Tenducci proceeded to convince her to travel to Italy with him, her two brothers, and her half brother Pierrot.
 She was under the impression that she was going to be reimbursed for the travel expenses.

 They left for Genoa, Italy, at some point between May 1787 and February 1788.
 After recognizing his true intentions, she sought help from friends and lawyers who assured her that the contract was invalid.
-In order to go to Rome like she now desired, Anne-Josèphe needed money.
+In order to go to Rome as she now desired, Anne-Josèphe needed money.
 In March 1789, she wrote to Jean-Frédéric Perregaux, a Swiss banker, thanking him for his assistance in acquiring payment from Marquis de Persan, asking for a loan to buy her eldest brother a managership, and requesting letters of recommendation for Rome and Naples.